-You should also keep up to date your blog with regular publications on topics featuring ‘Best Bridal Hairstyles” or “Top Tips for Honeymoon Hair” where brides can get ideas and inspiration and keep coming back to your website.
+You should also keep your blog up to date with regular publications on topics featuring ‘Best Bridal Hairstyles” or “Top Tips for Honeymoon Hair” where brides can get ideas and inspiration and keep coming back to your website.

 Step 2.
 Make most of social media